Select your programme and preferred start date to begin your application.

 The MSc by Research in Integrative Neuroscience is a one-year, full-time research programme covering all levels of modern neuroscience, which makes it an ideal programme to prepare you for a PhD.

-The minimum entry requirement is a UK 2:1 undergraduate degree, or its international equivalent, in biological sciences (including neuroscience) or a medical, dental or veterinary degree.
+An undergraduate degree, with an excellent or very good classification (equivalent to first or upper second class honours in the UK), in biological sciences (including neuroscience) or a medical, dental or veterinary degree.

-Please note when completing the online application form you are not required to complete a Research Proposal.
-You will select your first research project at the beginning of the programme (please ignore any automatically generated emails requesting this information from you during the application process).
+When completing the online application form you are not required to complete a research proposal.
+You will select your first research project at the beginning of the programme.
+Please ignore any automatically generated emails requesting this information from you during the application process.

 You start with a taught component in the first 12 weeks, and attend ‘themed weeks’ which run in parallel with elective from which you choose your optional courses.
 The Elective optional courses include: